codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Managing integrations

-Integrations let you detect security vulnerabilities across a number of platforms and display them all as security items on the unified item list.
+Integrations let you detect security issues across a number of platforms and display them all as items on the unified item list.

 The following section explains how to integrate with each of the supported platforms.